 Trump picks Senator JD Vance of Ohio as his Republican running mate

-Trump unveils his pick on social media as supporters gather in Milwaukee for the Republican National Convention.
+Trump unveils his vice-presidential pick on social media as supporters gather in Milwaukee for the Republican National Convention.

-Donald Trump has picked Senator James David Vance of Ohio, a once-fierce critic turned loyal ally, as his Republican running mate.
+Donald Trump has picked Senator JD Vance of Ohio, a once-fierce critic turned loyal ally, as his Republican running mate.

-Trump unveiled his pick on his Truth Social social network on Monday as supporters gathered in Milwaukee, Wisconsin for the Republican National Convention (RNC), an extravaganza turbocharged by the attempted assassination of the former president.
+Trump unveiled his pick on his Truth Social social media network on Monday as supporters gathered in Milwaukee, Wisconsin, for the Republican National Convention (RNC), an extravaganza turbocharged by the attempted assassination of the former president two days earlier.

 Keep readinglist of 4 items